jnkather/AngiogenicZone/README.md

 Before running, two folders have to be defined in the file "getConstants.m":

 - the "cache folder" that is used to store all intermediate results (including segmentation masks etc.).
-Default for this folder is "04_ROIs_and_Matlab_files_cache_multivariate"
+Default for this folder is '../cache_multivariate/'
-- the "results folder" that is used to store all final results (including heat maps for each image, thumbnails etc.)
+- the "results folder" that is used to store all final results (including heat maps for each image, thumbnails etc.).
+Default for this folder ist '../results_multivariate/'

-(please note that at the end of the whole analysis, the final CSV table will be stored in the root folder).
+At the end of the whole analysis, the final CSV table will be stored in the root folder.

 ##Manual settings